 “Wow,” said the friend.

 She moved me.
 She moved the hall.
 She sang about love and rejection, about pleasure and pain.
 Every second was real, profoundly honest and exposed, engaged to the very marrow of her bones.
 There are lots of stories about how unpopular she was in high school in Port Arthur, Texas, how she nurtured all kinds of resentment and an addict’s need for the audience’s affection.
-That sort of resentment can be one powerful motivator.
+Speaking from experience, that sort of resentment can be one powerful motivator.

 I was so moved that at the end of the finale, ‘Piece of My Heart’, while the audience was on its feet thanking her, I jumped up on stage to hug her.
 I guess perhaps I meant to kiss her on the cheek.
 But her juices were in full flow, and she gave me a full-blown Janis kiss, deep and memorable.

 Her performance on stage taught me all sorts of things.
 For example, it enabled me to understand the attraction of human sacrifice.
-It’s one thing to study in class about the purging, cathartic impact of the hero’s tragic end on the 5th century BCE Greek stage.
-It’s another to watch Janis sing “Take another little piece of my heart!”, and mean it quite literally.
-That’s what she did on stage, she bled for the audience.
-She pulled out her pain right there on the stage, tore it out of her heart, and handed it to us.
-More bloody and visceral than the goriest slasher flick or a real morgue (I’ve witnessed a couple of autopsies).
+It’s one thing to read about the purging, cathartic impact of the hero’s tragic end on the 5th century BCE Greek stage.
+It’s another to watch Janis sing “Take another little piece of my heart!”, and mean it quite viscerally.
+That’s what she did, she bled for the audience.
+She pulled out her pain right there on the stage, tore it out of her heart, and offered it up to us.
+I’ll give you my very lifeblood, just love me.
+More bloody and gory than the slashiest flick or real morgue (I’ve witnessed a couple of autopsies).
 She was carving up her soul, and handing it to us to share.
 That’s how deep her need for approval was.
 So it’s really no surprise at all that two years later she was dead.

 Huh?
 Yeah, exactly.

-Tom Jones, for the Martians out there reading my Song of The Week, was a very popular Welsh pop-soul singer (b.
+Tom Jones, for all you Martians out there, was a very popular Welsh pop-soul singer (b.
 1940).
-He had a strong voice, danced lithely and provocatively, and ‘ladies of a certain age’ liked to throw their panties at him.
-We effete snobs viewed him as a cheap, dumb-headed purveyor of pop music offensive in its shallowness.
-Here he is in that period at his sleazy best.
+He had a strong voice, danced lithely and provocatively, and ‘ladies of a certain age’ were wont to throw their panties at him.
+We effete snobs (see above) viewed him as a cheap, dumb-headed purveyor of offensively shallow pop pap.
+Here he is in that period at his crass best.
 The clip is worth watching.
 Just keep a barf bag handy.